-It is mandatory that the completed installation complies with the Water Supply (Water Fittings) regulations 1999 - SI No 1148.
+It is mandatory that the completed installation complies with current Water Supply (Water Fittings) regulations.
 This will be dependent on factors outside of the autoclave such as the layout of the water supply provided.
 The location and usage of the autoclave will determine the fluid category for which backflow prevention measures are to be taken, however it is suggested in the guidance notes to the above regulations that all laboratories in industrial and commercial installations are considered category 5.
 Prevention measures suitable for fluids in this category may therefore need to be considered.